An old, rusty refrigerator standing next to a bicycle leaning against a wooden fence with a rusted metal and wood background and a clear blue sky.

 Poor Self-Catering

 Lagos has a growing health-food and vegan café scene in Lekki and Victoria Island.
 Critical knowledge: crayfish is not considered "meat" by most Nigerians and goes into virtually every soup and stew, as does stockfish.
-State this explicitly: "no crayfish, no stockfish, no fish of any kind" — it must be that specific.
+State this explicitly: "no crayfish, no stockfish, no fish of any kind."
+It must be that specific.

 🇲🇬